 All applications must be submitted through the Electronic Residency Application Service (ERAS).
 To apply to our residency program, please also submit all documents through ERAS.

-When applying to the Neurology Residency and the Internal Medicine Preliminary Medicine Internship Year, you will need to use the National Residency Matching Program (NRMP) Codes below.
-Please review your entries carefully to ensure that you have listed the correct preliminary training program:
+When applying to the Neurology Residency, you will need to use the National Residency Matching Program (NRMP) Code below.
+Please review your entries carefully to ensure that you have listed the correct training program:

 - Eight months in internal medicine with primary responsibility in patient care.

 - Six months in internal medicine with primary responsibility in patient care and a period of at least two months consisting of one or more months of pediatrics, emergency medicine, internal medicine or family medicine.

 Residents may spend up to four months in neurology during this year.